piorpiedev/BackupUSB/README.md

   - Crystals Kyber K2SO: Used to generated and safely encrypt the whole header, key by key
   - AES256 CTR: Used to encrypt the main data block, using a random key generated on every execution
   - Tar: Used to generate a constant stream of data, archiving the files to backup (uncompressed)
+  - Zstandard: Used to compress the already tarred file (compression level 5)

 ---